dataloop-ai/dtlpy-documentation/tutorials/model_management/use_dataloop_zoo_models/classification/chapter.md

 # Training a classification model with ResNet
-In this tutorial we will use the Resnet Model Adapter to inference and train on custom data.
+In this tutorial we will use a publicly available model from the AI library to inference and train on custom data.
+Here we will use the resnet model.

-If you don't have the following packages, you'll need to install.
-The Torch Model Adapter will use them later:
+Start by installing the following packages if you don't have them installed already (the Torch Model Adapter will use them later):

 torch
 torchvision
 imgaug